 Various direct contact heating options to heat up substrates from the bottom during the process.
 Substrate-specific fixations available.
 Optionally with process gas integration.
 Used e.g. for thermocompression, thermal adhesive or thermosonic bonding.

 Unheated support plate with substrate specific fixation (e.g. vacuum) to clamp various substrates.

 A small red point accelerates the working flow | Enables coarse position alignment of the table to the tool with the help of a laser spot.

 Use different tools or tool tips in process.

 Automatic tracking and logging of all process relevant parameters (e.g. temperature, force, etc.) as well as associated component details (e.g. serial numbers).

 Enables ultrasonic or thermosonic bonding.
 Transmits mechanical energy based on lateral movement of the ultrasonic transducer to the component while it is in contact with the substrate.

 Provides ultra violet LED-light in various wave lengths for adhesive processes without thermal influence.
 The UV source can be attached to the tool or mounted to the substrate holder.

-Allows the adaptation of the Alignment System’s field of view to ensure an optimized visual presentation of components and substrates.
+Allows the adaptation of the Vision Alignment System for an optimized view of components and substrates.

 Bonding with Anisotropic Adhesive